-- The community invoked by the objector is a clearly delineated community; and - Community opposition to the application is substantial; and - There is a strong association between the community invoked and the applied-for gTLD string; and - There is a likelihood of detriment to the community named by the objector if the gTLD application is approved.
+- The community invoked by the objector is a clearly delineated community; and - Community opposition to the application is substantial; and - There is a strong association between the community invoked and the applied-for gTLD string; and - The application creates a likelihood of material detriment to the rights or legitimate interests of a significant portion of the community to which the string may be explicitly or implicitly targeted.
+There is a likelihood of material detriment to the community named by the objector, and the broader Internet community, if the gTLD application is approved.